Extendibility of Werner States

 We visualize this result in Figure~\ref{fig:wernersol}.

-\textit{The extendibility of isotropic states.}---For the ground state problem corresponding to isotropic states, the diagram \(\lambda^{(\mathrm{LR})}\) must appear in the irrep decomposition of \(\lambda^{(\LL)}\otimes \overline{\lambda}^{(\R)}\).
-Compared to the case of Werner states, taking the dual of the one of the \(\SU(d)\) irreps turns the Hamiltonian unfrustrated, by removing the competition between energy contributions of the terms of Eq.~\eqref{eq:4}.
-This allows us to determine \(\beta_{n_{\LL}n_{\R}}\) with very little effort.
+\textit{The extendibility of isotropic states.}---For the ground state problem corresponding to isotropic states, the diagram \(\lambda^{(\mathrm{LR})}\) must appear in the irrep decomposition of \(\la\otimes \overline{\lambda}^{(\B)}\).
+Compared to the case of Werner states, taking the dual of Bob's \(\SU(d)\) irrep removes the competition between energy contributions of the terms of Eq.~\eqref{eq:4}, thus turning the Hamiltonian \(H^{\mathrm{I}}\) unfrustrated.
+This allows us to determine \(\beta_{\na\nb}\) with very little effort.